Guam and Micronesia Collection

 The Guam and Micronesia Reference Collection constitutes one of the most extensive repositories of Guam and Micronesia resources in the world.
 Its holdings number about 40,000 volumes on Guam, Micronesia and the Pacific.
 Included in the collection are 800 dissertations and theses, news clippings, brochures and ephemeral material related to the geographic region of Micronesia.

 The reading room is normally open to the public from 9 a.m. to 5 p.m.
 Monday through Thursday.

 The Spanish Documents Collection, SDC, reflects the lengthy presence of Spain in Micronesia, beginning with Magellan’s arrival in 1521 and concluding with the loss of Spanish possessions in the Pacific during the Spanish-American War in 1898.
-All holdings of this collection are in Spanish Language and include material from the General Archives of the Indies in Seville, the Philippines National Archives in Manila, the General Archives of the Nation in Mexico, the Royal Academy of History in Madrid, the Jesuit archives in Rome and Spain, the Capuchin archives in Spain and Germany, and the U.S. Library of Congress, Manuscripts.
+All holdings of this collection are in Spanish Language and include records from the General Archives of the Indies in Seville, the Philippines National Archives in Manila, the General Archives of the Nation in Mexico, the Royal Academy of History in Madrid, the Jesuit archives in Rome and Spain, the Capuchin archives in Spain and Germany, and the U.S. Library of Congress, Manuscripts.
 Also, the judicial records of the Spanish administration in the Marianas are housed in this repository.
-Currently, finding aids are available at the Center and a database is in development (funded by a grant from the National Historical Publications & Records Commission).
+Currently, finding aids are available at the Center and online.

 Spanish Documents Collection